 - Interstate International Child Abduction

 Child custody and visitation issues can be difficult and emotional under the best of circumstances.
 When one or both parties have moved to another country, the situation becomes much more complicated.
 There are two circumstances in which foreign nations may be involved in child custody and visitation disputes.
 The first is when a parent takes the child out of the U.S. as a matter of right or by agreement of the parties.
-The other is when one parent abducts or otherwise removes or retains the child from the country wrongfully.
+The other is when one parent abducts or otherwise takes the child out of the country illegally.
 Each type of situation presents its own set of obstacles and challenges.

 If there is a custody and visitation order in effect, a parent with full or primary custody can ask for permission from the original court to relocate overseas with the child.
 If the court grants the request, it usually will include appropriate visitation orders despite the long-distance move.

 Problems sometimes arise when the custodial parent fails to comply with the orders.
 The parent in the United States is left in the unenviable position of trying to enforce the orders of an American court in another country.
 Whether enforcing the order is possible depends on the individual circumstances of each case.
 Some countries and courts will honor an order of a U.S. court and others won’t.
-The U.S. has not ratified the 1996 Hague Convention on the Protection of Children that precludes its child custody decrees from being recognized and enforced in a foreign country.
 A foreign court will sometimes refuse to recognize a U.S. order even if the duty to honor the order is written into that country’s laws.
 Enforcing orders abroad is full of potential pitfalls.
 Anyone having an international custody/visitation issue should immediately seek the guidance from a qualified international child custody lawyer as soon as possible.

 In some instances, a parent simply takes a child out of the country without legal authority.
 In these cases, the aggrieved parent may be able to get the child returned to the U.S. Many countries are signatories to the Hague Convention, an international treaty that allows a parent to petition a sovereign nation for the return of a child wrongfully taken to another country that is a signatory to the treaty.
 Depending on the country, there may be other remedies available to a parent whose child has been abducted.